tas284/MailClient/README.md

 Project to read emails from a specified inbox using an ASP.NET Core API and a console application (consumer).
 The API authenticates with an email server to retrieve emails for a specified period and sends them to a RabbitMQ queue.
 The consumer then processes these messages and saves them to a MongoDB database.

 ### Requirements
-1. .NET SDK (version 8.0 or higher)
+1. NET SDK (version 8.0 or higher)
 2. MongoDB
 3. RabbitMQ